Logo

 Stephen Curry was executive producer of the film Emanuel, scheduled for US theatrical release in select theaters on June 17,2019.

-On June 24,2020, Stephen Curry released a trailer for his new show on his YouTube channel, which is called Ultimate Home Championships, a show featuring people such as DeAndre Jordan, Ronda Rousey, and Kristopher London where contestants compete in wacky at-home challenges using things in their home.
+On June 24,2020, Stephen Curry released a trailer for his new show on his YouTube channel called Ultimate Home Championships, a show featuring people such as DeAndre Jordan, Ronda Rousey, and Kristopher London, where contestants competed in wacky at-home challenges using things in their home.

 In December 2021, Stephen Curry voiced his support for the For the People Act, an election reform bill aimed at expanding voting rights.

-In 2023, Stephen Curry opposed the development of multi-family housing in the wealthy enclave of Atherton, California where he and his family live.
+In 2023, Stephen Curry opposed the development of multi-family housing in the wealthy enclave of Atherton, California, where he and his family live, citing safety and privacy for themselves and their children as the development would have been directly behind his home.